anandvamsi/MLOPS/Overview-ML WorkFlow-AWS.md

 The following table guides you on the common problem types for which AWS provides pre-trained ML models called AWS AI services by means of an API that you can easily include in your application without having to worry about model training.

 <img src="AI-usecases.png" width="600">

+## Custom case
+If the ML problem needs a custom solution, that is, if it cannot be addressed by a common solution discussed earlier, we will have to execute the steps in the ML workflow, starting with data preparation and followed by model training, deployment and optionally, monitoring.
+That is why our ML workflow is grouped into three major areas: data preparation, model training and model monitoring